Why Building Diversity Into Your Intern Program Matters

 Creating a diverse and inclusive work place is one of the most critical and challenging issues faced by HR professionals today.
 Most large Fortune 500 companies (for example Microsoft and Ernst and Young) have extensive diversity messages on their websites and dedicate tremendous time and effort to building a diverse team that more closely reflects the makeup of he world.
-That said whether you are a Fortune 500 or a small business, building the right foundations for diversity within your team is important.
-Ultimately starting a college diversity initiative directed at building diversity in your organization from the ground up can be one of the most effective ways to create meaningful change within your company.
+Building the proper foundations for diversity within your team is crucial, regardless of whether your company is a Fortune 500 company or a small firm.
+One of the best ways to bring about real change inside your business is to launch a college diversity campaign that aims to diversify your organization from the ground up.

 Every Industry Has Unique Diversity Challenges that Often Begin Before a Candidate Reaches Your Doors